isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile.md

 <div class="acc-body">
   <p>First, sign in with your myLibrary ID.</p>
       <p>Next, tap on the camera icon on the top left corner of the app to launch the “Scan-to-Borrow” function.
 Use the in-app camera to scan the NLB barcode on the library item.</p>
-      <p>Alternatively, if you prefer to use the Borrowing Stations at libraries, tap the “Show Barcode” icon in your account profile (at the top right corner of the NLB Mobile app).
+      <p>Alternatively, if you prefer to use the Borrowing Stations at libraries, tap the “eCard” icon (at the top right corner of the NLB Mobile app).
 Your virtual membership card will appear.
-Scan the membership QR/barcode at the Borrowing Station to borrow the library items.</p>
+Scan the membership QR code at the Borrowing Station to borrow the library items.</p>
 </div></div>

 <div>